*From September onwards, efficiency of M6, M10, and G12 cells will be adjusted to 22.9% and above.

 As of this Wednesday, mainstream prices for mono-Si wafers sustain, coming in at RMB 9.91/piece for 210mm mono-Si wafers with a thickness of 155μm, and RMB 7.52/piece for the 182mm-155μm format.
 Prices for M6 mono-Si wafers slip, with low-price level going down, as the product approaches end of life.
 To hedge market risk, some cell manufacturers seal orders at certain volumes and prices for M6 wafers.

 Vertically integrated companies are using thinner wafers for their in-house capacity.
-Thickness of 182mm p-type mono-Si wafers is trimmed from 155μm to 145-155μm.
-N-type products see faster progress, with some manufacturers introducing 140μm-thick wafers.
+Thickness of 182mm p-type mono-Si wafers is trimmed from 155μm to 145-155μm, whilst that of n-type products see faster progress.
 By the end of this year, p-type mono-Si wafers are likely to reach a thickness of 150μm.

 Prices fluctuate along with exchange rates in overseas markets.
 Module makers want to adjust prices, but end users seem unwilling to give in.
 Overall, prices sustain at last week’s level, with low-price range slightly losing ground.